 Skip to main content

-• Component Communication: Enables a component (like <my-button>) to notify or interact with parent components or other parts of the application.
+• Component Communication.
+You need to enable a component (such as <my-button>) to notify or interact with parent components or other parts of the application.
 Here, we achieve this by emitting a custom event from <my-button> when it’s clicked.

-• Custom Events: Custom events are unique, developer-defined events (like button-clicked in this example) that communicate specific actions or states.
-We use $emit helper to create and dispatch a custom event.
+• Custom Events.
+You can create your own custom events (such as button-clicked in the example below), which communicate specific actions or states.
+You can use the $emit helper to create and dispatch a custom event.

-• Event Data Passing: When emitting custom events, additional data can be sent along with the event.
-We use event.detail to pass contextual information (in the example below, label and count) to any listener that handles the event.
+• Event Data Passing.
+When emitting custom events, you can send additional data along with the event.
+In the example below, event.detail passes contextual information ( label and count) to any listener that handles the event.

 import {